Pete Wild

-Peter Lee Wild (born 20 July 1984) is an English football coach who is the head coach of club Fleetwood Town.
+Peter Lee Wild (born 20 July 1984) is an English football coach who was most recently the interim head coach of EFL League Two side Tranmere Rovers.

 Early and personal life

 Wild was born in Royton.
 He is a lifetime fan of Oldham Athletic, attending his first game at the age of six, on New Year's Day 1991.
 Prior to becoming a football coach, Wild worked various jobs, such as: a tree surgeon, an apprentice car mechanic and working in his parents' pubs.

 Career

 Oldham Athletic

 Wild played amateur football before taking up coaching at the age of 18.
 Wild's first job in coaching was with Oldham Council working in their sports department.
 Before he began coaching in Oldham's academy, Wild worked as a development officer at the Manchester FA.
 Wild also managed the England Amputee football team between 2012 and 2015.

 After working for the club for 10 years, including as their interim academy manager, Wild was appointed as Oldham's caretaker manager on 27 December 2018 following the sacking of Frankie Bunn.
 He won his first two games in charge.
 On 6 January 2019 he led the club to a "famous" FA Cup victory against Premier League club Fulham, his third straight win as manager.
 Following the match he said that he was considering stepping down as caretaker manager, stating that "I've been an academy manager two minutes [...] the fairytale will come to an end at some point, reality will strike.
 And you've got to be prepared for that.
 I've got a family to support and a mortgage to pay".
 After eight matches in charge (four wins, three losses, and one draw) he was replaced as Oldham manager by Paul Scholes on 11 February 2019.
 Wild's final game in charge was a 3–0 away victory at Crawley Town two days previously.

 In March 2019, following the resignation of Scholes, Wild returned as caretaker manager.
 On 22 March 2019, he was appointed the club's permanent manager, on a contract until the end of the season.
 He left the club in May 2019, for "personal reasons".